LAST May, I was boarding my transatlantic flight at Shannon Airport.

 Talk to people from here to get the real story.

 Tom Melly (R&D Feasa Enterprises)

-Collins McNicholas Recruitment & HR Services Group would like to thank Tom Melly for writing this guest blog as part our MidWest Relocation blog series on living and working in Limerick, Clare and Tipperary.
+Collins McNicholas Recruitment & HR Services Group would like to thank Tom Melly for writing this guest blog as part of our MidWest Relocation blog series on living and working in Limerick, Clare and Tipperary.
 For job opportunities in the MidWest, contact our Limerick office HERE